• Skip to primary navigation

 • Turn the naan bread over a cook for another 3 minutes until golden patches appear on the bread.
 You can cook it for longer if you prefer darker patches (the pan may smoke a little if cooking for longer, so you may need to carefully wipe it out after cooking each naan).

-• Meanwhile make the garlic butter by mixing the 5 tbsp of melted unsalted butter, 1 tsp salt, 2 minced cloves of garlic and 2 tsp dried parsley together in a small bowl.
+• Meanwhile make the garlic butter by mixing the melted unsalted butter, salt, garlic, and dried parsley together in a small bowl.

 • Cover the tray with foil and place in the oven.